What Should I Pack For Germany In December? (Get My List)

-One solution to this issue, rather than packing a bunch of heavy clothing, is to pack different kinds of clothing that can be layered.
+TIP: Rather than packing a bunch of heavy clothing, pack different kinds of clothing that can be layered.

 While it's important for you to be warm on your German vacation in December to avoid discomfort and possible illness, it's also important to smart about it.
 Lugging around four suitcases is just as uncomfortable as being underdressed.

 Bringing a bunch of heavy clothing is sure to bulk up your luggage, but you can achieve the same degree of protection from the weather by layering thinner clothes on top of (and in the case of thermals, beneath) simple wardrobe choices like tee-shirts and pants.